Everton-da-Costa/BarmaRidgeBJPS2025/README.md

                         build_vignettes = TRUE)
 ```

-Prerequisites
+**Prerequisites**

-To be explicit, this package requires the following external R packages.
+This package requires the following external R packages.
 You can run the command below to ensure all dependencies are installed on your system before proceeding.

 ```R
 install.packages(c("doMC", "foreach", "Rdpack", "doRNG", "dplyr", "ggplot2", "gridExtra", "zoo"))